gscoon/proton_reputation/1-Communicate.md

 The reputation score ends up being between 0 and 100, where 100 is least likely to send spam.
 The score is then compared to a threshold.
 If it's greater than the threshold, the message will be placed in the inbox.
 If not, the message will be placed in the spam folder.

 #### Benefits
-1. The entire process (authentication and reputation) is automated for the mail service provider - so no more maintaining lists.
+1. The entire process (authentication and reputation) is automated for the email service provider - so no more maintaining lists.
 2. Each user can impact the reputation scores by manually tagging messages as spam or not spam
 3. Email systems can be set up so that each user can have his / her own threshold